-- Twin Falls Circuit – Springbrook National Park: Its a short 30 minute walk to see these waterfalls.
-Here you can see lush rainforstest, rockpools and waterfalls.
+- Twin Falls Circuit – Springbrook National Park: It’s a short 30-minute walk to see these waterfalls.
+Here you can see lush rainforest, rockpools and waterfalls.

-- Best Look out of all – Springbrook National Park: Fantastic view across the southern edge of the Springbrook Plateau – the look out is located an easy 350m walk from the carpark.
+- Best Lookout of all – Springbrook National Park: Fantastic view across the southern edge of the Springbrook Plateau – the lookout is an easy 350m walk from the carpark.

-Thank you to the Novotel, Hurricane’s Bar & Grill, Infinity, King Tutt’s Putt Putt, Gold Coast Snow Park, Ripley’s Believe it or Not, Time Zone, Pancakes on the Rocks and Liv Eat for hosting our visit.
-Of course all opinions expressed are my own and have not been influenced in anyway.
+Thank you to Infinity, King Tutt’s Putt Putt, Gold Coast Snow Park, Ripley’s Believe it or Not, Time Zone for hosting our visit.
+Of course, all opinions expressed are my own and have not been influenced in any way.

 Please note that this post contains affiliate links, which means that should make any bookings using my links, I may be paid a small commission at no extra cost to you.
 This allows me to provide this information free of charge – thank you for supporting our website.